BrendanO123/csc208/ch0_preliminaries/Notes/ch0_notes.md

 ## Example

 For the first value that is placed on the top, $0$, there are $n+1$ ($0$ through $n$ inclusive) possible numbers to pair it with on the bottom of the domino.
 For each next number placed on the top, the number of possible pairs decreases by one because they will have already been paired with each number less then them.
 This gives us a series of numbers that counts down from $n+1$ to $1$.
 This then tells us that the number of combinations is the sum of the series that counts down from $n+1$ to $1$, which in turn means we can use the formula we proved in example number one.
 Substituting in $n+1$ as our upper limit gives us that $s_{n} = \frac{(n+1)(n+2)}{2}$ where n is the highest number on the domino.
 We can then use this formula to find that a six sided domino, $s_{6}$, has $\frac{(6+1)(6+2)}{2} = \frac{(7)(8)}{2} = 7*4$ = 28 possible combinations, and a nine sided domino $s_{9} = \frac{(10)(11)}{2} = 5 * 11 = 55$ possible combinations.

+## Discrete Structure Examples
+#### Sets:
+An unordered collection of numbers that does not contain duplicate elements.
+(This would make it a multi-set).
+#### Functions:
+A formula that takes in a tuple of inputs and outputs a value or set.
+These can be explicit formulas, such as $2x^2 + 1$, or recursive formulas, such as $f(n) = f(n-1) + f(n-2)$, which require an initial position $+C$ to find the specific solution for the general formula.
+#### Sequences:
+Ordered lists of numbers that can contain duplicates, which are usually used as the discrete representation of continuos functions and integrals (sums of a sequence from $a$ to $n$).
+#### Relations:
+Rules that define relative properties between two or more items, such as $a<b<c$.
+#### Graphs:
+A set of points and connections on a plane that visually represent symmetric (if point $a$ is connected to point $b$, then point $b$ is connected to point $a$), non-reflexive (any given point $a$ is not connected to itself) relations.
+These can also be used in a more topographical way such as the previous example which looks for intersections of these connections.

+## Comprehension

+### Reflection
+The original problem at the top of the section was to find the count of a set of multi-sets.
+The collection of each domino was a set as dominos did not repeat or have order.
+Each domino, however, was a multi-set as they were unordered but contained duplicates.

+### Questions
+Why do we distinguish between functions and sequences in this class?
+I thought that a discrete function was just a sequence and vice versa.